dylanbudgen/hopfield-image-recognition/README.md

 This is a project as part of my computer science course.
 I was assigned to create a Hopfield network with text pattern inputs.
 I decided to enhance that and implement image recognition and correction.

+### Hopfield network

+The Hopfield network uses the Hebbian learning rule with asynchronous updating of each node.
+There is also a learnability check, to ensure the input patterns are learnable.

 ### How to use